 Other multiplatform collection libraries include:

-Other JVM-only collection libraries include:
+Other JVM-only primitive collection libraries include:

 There are further JVM-only collections libraries, but they tend to be older and relatively unsupported (Koloboke, Trove, etc...)